|Birthname||Louis Henri Jean Farigoule|

 B.C. in hand from Steinbrecher, interpreted as 12 Noon.

 Birth certificate also in Didier Geslain archive, 'Ecrivains' pdf file, p.
-252. Geslain interprets the time as 13:00.
-Scholfield checked the document and it is unclear whether the stroke before "heure du midi" is a 1 (meaning '1pm') or a slant line (meaning blank and therefore 'midday'), so 12:30pm has been entered in the record.
+252, and 'R' pdf file, p.
+98. Geslain interprets the time as 13:00.
+Sy Scholfield checked the document and while it is unclear whether the stroke before "heure du midi" is a 1 (meaning '1pm') or a slant line (meaning blank and therefore 'midday') or a small "l" (thus "l'heure du midi" meaning hour of noon), he thinks the latter and agrees with Steinbrecher.

 - Personal : Religion/Spirituality : Mystical experience (Epiphany of universalism 1903)